blade-ui-kit/blade-icons/README.md

 #### Icons In Subdirectories

-Icons are loaded recursively and you can reference icons in subdirectories using dot syntax:
+Icons are loaded recursively, and you can reference icons in subdirectories using dot syntax:

 ```blade
 @svg('solid.bell')